ub31/ASR/docs/doc6.md

 ### Sensor placement 2 : Phone in pocket

 Similar to the previous exploration, we plot the magnitude for the mobile phone placed in the subject’s pocket.
-We find similar observations, for sitting and sleeping activity there is a correlation between the subjects indicating that sensor placement does not matter here because there is not much movement from the subject’s.
-However when we look at the jogging activity we find not much correlation in the signals across subjects.
+We find similar observations, for sitting and sleeping activity there is a correlation between the subjects indicating that sensor placement does not matter here because there is not much movement from the subjects.
+However when we look at the jogging activity we find very little correlation in the signals across subjects.

 ![img](../static/img/4.png)